- Satre Family Senior Fellow at the Freeman Spogli Institute for International Studies

 - Professor, by courtesy, of Economics

 Stanford, CA 94305-6055

-Marcel Fafchamps is a senior fellow at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
+Marcel Fafchamps is the Satre Family senior fellow at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
 Fafchamps is a professor (by courtesy) for the Department of Economics at Stanford University.
-His research interest includes economic development, market institutions and social networks.
-His current research focuses on entrepreneurship, factor markets, and the efficiency of social networks in Africa and South Asia.
-Fafchamps also has ongoing research on political economy issues in Africa and Asia.
+His research interest includes economic development, market institutions, social networks, and behavioral economics -- with a special focus on Africa and South Asia.

 He has authored two books, Market Institutions in Sub-Saharan Africa: Theory and Evidence, published by MIT Press in 2004 and Rural Poverty, Risk, and Development, published in 2003 by Elgar Press and has published numerous articles in academic journals.